UpLib/Liberland/settlement/wood-material.md

 We can't just show up at <i>Gornja Siga</i> and cut down the trees as if they had fallen from the sky.
 These are not correct ways to proceed.

-Since Liberland will need a lot of wood, I strongly urge us to first purchase the wood from the "Croatian Forests".
+Since Liberland will need a lot of wood, I strongly urge us to first purchase the wood from the "Croatian Forests" (CF).
 Of course there is a great probability that they refuse.
 But this is not a reason not to try it at least.
 Even if they refuse, this will show Liberland's goodwill.